longjiang/zerotohero-nuxt/content/krashens-comprehensible-approach.md

 ---

 *Looking to delve deeper into language learning methodologies?
-Check out our other articles on [interactive learning with videos](/blog/interactive-learning-videos) and [authentic language learning](/blog/authentic-language-learning).*
+Check out our other article [Boost Your Language Skills with Interactive Learning Videos](/interactive-learning-videos) and [authentic language learning](/authentic-language-learning).*